 - Only works in larger dome-style tents

-Coleman’s Camping Cot with Side Table ($80) adds a bit of organization to the company’s highly regarded camping cot.
-Easy to set up and break down, the cot provides plenty of support up to 300 pounds.
+Coleman’s Camping Cot with Side Table ($88) adds a bit of organization to the company’s highly regarded camping cot.
+Easy to set up and break down, the cot provides plenty of support (up to 300 pounds).

-It’s not light enough for backpacking, but it’s easy enough for car camping to taking to a hike-in campsite.
+It’s not light enough for backpacking, but at 20 pounds, it’s not too heavy to carry to a hike-in campsite.
 And the lack of crossbars at the head and feet keep you from whacking your head or feet in the middle of the night.

 It’s important to note that the cot does not lock into position, so it can collapse if you don’t have the legs fully extended.
 Just make sure that you double-check that the legs are fully spread before you lie on it.

-What makes this cot stand out from the others is the attached end table.
+What makes this Camping Cot stand out from the others is the attached end table.
 The table is useful for keeping items close at hand while you sleep.
 It’s great for stashing your glasses, headlamp, a book, and a bottle of water next to you while you sleep.

 - Small pack size